 What is Silatronix?

-Silatronix, established in 2007 by researchers from the University of Wisconsin, has carved a niche in developing breakthrough solutions and electrolyte technologies for lithium-ion batteries.
-The company, supported by entities like the Department of Energy and the Office of Naval Research, is renowned for its unique fluorosilane additive, OS3®, which enhances battery safety and performance across various applications.
-Although acquired by Orbia in November 2007, Silatronix's legacy in battery innovation persists.
+Silatronix, originally founded by researchers from the University of Wisconsin, specialized in developing breakthrough solutions and electrolyte technologies for lithium-ion batteries.
+With support from entities like the Department of Energy and the Office of Naval Research, the company built a reputation for enhancing battery safety and performance through innovations such as its unique fluorosilane additive, OS3®.
+Although acquired by Orbia in November 2007, the historical funding data indicates a trajectory focused on advancing battery chemistry for diverse applications.

 How much funding has Silatronix raised?